Schock 35

 The Schock 35 is an American sailboat that was designed by W. Shad Turner as a racer-cruiser and first built in 1984.

 The design is a development of the Santana 35, with a longer keel and higher mast.

 Production

-The design was built by W. D. Schock Corp in the United States, starting in 1984.
-An updated model was still being built in 2011, but it is now out of production.
-A total of 83 boats were completed.
+The design was produced by W. D. Schock Corp in the United States, starting in 1984.
+An updated model remained in production until 2011, after which it was discontinued.
+A total of 83 boats were built.

 Design

 The Schock 35 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
 It has a masthead sloop rig, a raked stem, a reverse transom, an internally mounted spade-type rudder controlled by a tiller and a fixed fin keel or optional shoal-draft wing keel.

 The design has sleeping accommodation for six people, with a double "V"-berth in the bow cabin, two straight settee berths in the main cabin and two quarter berths aft under the cockpit.
 The galley is located on the port side at the companionway ladder.
 The galley is equipped with a two-burner stove, ice box and a sink.
 A navigation station is opposite the galley, on the starboard side.
 The head is located in the bow cabin on the starboard side.

 For sailing downwind the design may be equipped with a symmetrical spinnaker.

 The design has a hull speed of 7.28 kn.